Life goes on, long after the thrill of living is gone. John Mellencamp

 I had a fan club that was always sending me stuff.
 On air, I became known as Don “Mother” Swan, a moniker that stuck after a Denver Post article (in Chpt.
 33) on my volunteer work for The Mothers March Of Dimes.
 The non-profit that worked to prevent birth defects made me an honorary Mother.

 At KLAK, I was a popular on-air personality and became the station’s entertainment director.
 I hosted Country Music performers like Waylon Jennings, Willie Nelson, Merle Haggard, Crystal Gayle, and others.
-I opened (as opposed to emceeing) a show for Jim Stafford (My Girl Bill) and Kenny Rogers (The Gambler) with a comedic bit at the Complex in Denver.
-It was my first and last gig as a comic; despite being voted the wittiest at Hatley High School.
+I opened (as opposed to emceeing) a show for Jim Stafford (My Girl Bill) and Kenny Rogers (The Gambler) at the Complex in Denver, with a comedic bit.
+It was my first and last gig as a comic, despite being voted the wittiest at Hatley High School.
 But:

 DSAppear